-Many saltwater anglers have recently made the switch to aluminum Jon boats after "having a go" with bigger fiberglass boats for many years.
-Aluminum boats cost very little to operate and can go almost anywhere given the right weather conditions.
-Jon boats have always been popular, but with today's leaner times, they're even more so.
-Boat sales may be slow, but in some parts of the country, aluminum is now neck-and-neck with fiberglass boat sales.
+Many saltwater anglers have made the switch back to aluminum Jon boats after "having a go" with bigger fiberglass vessels in previous years.
+Aluminum costs very little to operate and can go almost anywhere, given the right weather conditions.
+They’ve always been popular, but with today's leaner times, they're even more so.
+National boat sales can slow, but in some parts of the country, aluminum is neck-and-neck with fiberglass sales.
 Why?
-Fiberglass can't compete with aluminum in the expense column.
+Fiberglass can't begin to compete with aluminum in the expense column.

 Say you've got your eye on one of the all-welded Jon boats or riveted Jon boats over at Trackerboats.com.
 You're interested in fishing all day on 2 or 3 gallons of gas, and your tow vehicle is small.
-That Jon boat looks perfect, right?
-Trailer, tow vehicle and motor issues aside (you could rate them all as small), what sort of boat are we looking at, and can it be rigged to fish saltwater?
-Standard length for Jon boats is 14 feet — at least it was for about 50 years.
+A Jon boat looks perfect, right?
+Trailer, tow vehicle and motor issues aside (you could rate them all as light), what sort of boat are we looking at, and can it be rigged to fish saltwater?
+Standard length is 14 feet — at least it was for about 50 years.

-Today many are built much bigger.
-You will also see a few small 10- and 12-footers around.
+Today many jon boats are built bigger, more sturdy, longer and wider.
 Unless you're motoring around on a quiet salt marsh bayou, anything under 14 feet on saltwater is probably too small.
 Stick with at least 14 feet.
 And if possible, consider a 15- or 16-footer.
 Why?
 That extra space is crucial for carrying more equipment.
 The larger models are wide enough to lay down across a bench seat and take a nap.
 But as three generations of fishermen will attest, even the 14-footers carry a lot of fishing and camping gear.
 The old car-topper models from the 1950s were built like tanks and some are still around.

 |Pulling anchor and moving a Jon boat to the next spot.
 The presence of sharp oyster shell or even jetty rocks is no obstacle to an aluminum boat on a calm day.|